jxmorris12/unsupervised-text-deidentification/README.md

 <b>Official code for 2022 paper, "Unsupervised Text Deidentification".</b> Our method, NN DeID can anonymize text without any prior notion of what constitutes personal information (i.e. without guidelines or labeled data).

 This repository all the code for training reidentification models and deidentifying data.
 The main tools & frameworks used are [PyTorch](https://pytorch.org/), [PyTorch Lightning](https://github.com/Lightning-AI/lightning) (for model-training), and [TextAttack](https://github.com/QData/TextAttack) (for deidentification via greedy inference).
 The main dataset used is the [wikibio dataset](https://rlebret.github.io/wikipedia-biography-dataset/), [loaded through HuggingFace datasets](https://huggingface.co/datasets/wiki_bio).
-The models that comprise the biencoder are [TAPAS](https://github.com/google-research/tapas) and [RoBERTa](https://ai.facebook.com/blog/roberta-an-optimized-method-for-pretraining-self-supervised-nlp-systems/).
+The models that comprise the biencoder are [TAPAS](https://github.com/google-research/tapas) and [RoBERTa](https://ai.facebook.com/blog/roberta-an-optimized-method-for-pretraining-self-supervised-nlp-systems/) (or [PMLM](https://arxiv.org/abs/2004.11579)).

 ## folder structure